 The computer lab is also equipped with facilities like Printers, Scanners and Essential Software.

-The KRVIA has a mechanical workshop with machinery and tools to work with wood and metal.
+The KRVIA has a mechanical workshop with machinery and tools to work with various materials.
 A separate Ceramics section has a kiln and a potters-wheel.
-Students are encouraged to use the workshop facilities to get a hands-on experience in working with different materials
+Students are encouraged to use the workshop facilities to get a hands-on experience in working with different materials.

 DISPLAY AND EXHIBITION SPACES